vacu9708/Study-records/Operating system/Process synchronization/README.md

 - **Process Synchronization** refers to ensuring that shared resources are accessed by only one process at a time to maintain *data consistency*.<br>
 - The **critical section** is a code segment that can be accessed by only one process at a time.
 Process Synchronization is to manage the critical section.<br>

-### Methods to prevent accessing shared memory at the same time
+### Lock mechanisms used to protect shared resources from concurrent access
-- **Busy waiting** is a method can be used (repeatedly checking to see if a condition is true) But it is ineffective since it takes computing resource constantly.
+- **Spinlock(busy waiting)** : When a thread attempts to acquire a spinlock that is already held by another thread, it will continuously check (or "spin") until the lock becomes available.
+This approach can be efficient if the expected wait time is short since the thread remains active and does not enter a sleep state.
+However, it can also waste CPU cycles if the lock is held for a long time.
-- A **semaphore** is a method used to solve the busy waiting problem by checking whether a shared resource is in use before a process enters the critical section.
+- **Semaphore** : used to solve the busy waiting problem by checking whether a shared resource is in use before a process enters the critical section.
-- A **mutex(mutual exclusion)** is a type of semaphore.
+- **Mutex(mutual exclusion)** : a type of semaphore.
 While a normal semaphore allows multiple processes to share a resource, a mutex is a binary semaphore.
 In other words, it has only two states: locked and unlocked.

 ~~~c++
 class Semaphore{